-- Based on feedback from our survey and the fact that schools will be back to 100% in classroom we will plan for a physical Release Event over 4 days for May, 2023.
-We will begin our SSS kick-off meeting in July where we will take inventory of supplies, figure out what we need to order based estimate of participating schools, and put together salmon tank maintenance kits once all items have arrived. - In September after school has started we will have another planning meeting to plan out logistics for the program.
+- Based on feedback from our school partners, we will plan for a Release Event.
+We will begin our SSS kick-off meeting in July of 2023 where we will take inventory of supplies, figure out what we need to order based off estimates of participating schools, and put together salmon tank maintenance kits once all items have arrived. - In September, 2023, after school has started we will have another meeting to plan out logistics for the program.
 Around October schools should have their tanks set up and running.
-ES staff will troubleshoot and perform maintenance as necessary to prepare for salmon egg deliveries. - Depending on the year salmon egg pickup and delivery will occur late November or early December. - From October to May, ES and Federal Way Public School staff will respond to various tank maintenance issues and concerns. - ES staff will begin procuring presenters and lunch sponsors for the Release Event in January.
-We will also have our Release Event planning meeting with FWPS in January. - In February, ES staff will coordinate with various City departments to get park permit, and staff required to carry out the Release Event. - In March, ES staff will begin updating, creating, and gathering materials needed for the Release Event. - Release Event will be a held on 4 separate days in late April or early May at the Brooklake Community Center. - After the Release Event, ES staff will send out a feedback survey to all staff that participated in the Release Event.
-FWPS staff will send a feedback survey to their participating schools.
+ES staff will troubleshoot and perform maintenance as necessary to prepare for salmon egg deliveries. - Salmon egg pickup and delivery will occur late November or early December (2023). - From October to May, ES and Federal Way Public School staff will respond to various tank or salmon maintenance issues and concerns. - ES staff will begin procuring presenters and lunch sponsors for the Release Event in February.
+Federal Way staff will have the Release Event planning meeting with FWPS in January (2024). - In February, ES staff will coordinate with City departments to get the park permit, and staff required to carry out the Release Event. - In March, ES staff will begin updating, creating, and gathering materials needed for the Release Event. - Release Event will be a held on 4 separate days in late April/early May at the Brooklake Community Center.
+We plan to have the event slated for April 24-25 and April 30 May 1. - After the Release Event, ES staff will send out a feedback survey to all participants.
+FWPS staff will send a feedback survey to the participating schools.
 Then we will have a meeting in late May or early June to go over feedback responses and how to improve the program for the following school year.